 \subsubsection{ASI Training Based on Human Experience}

-As mentioned before, the aim of the proposed ASI is to mimic human perception in identifying interested objectives in original images, and then producing semantic-aware images that correspond with human preferences.
-To accomplish this, we record human interested semantics as experiences, which forms the foundational training for the attention networks, encompassing both channel and spatial attention networks.
-In this experience base, semantic segments can be served as input samples for attention networks, while the semantic-aware images created through human prompt can be seen as associated labels.
-By supervised learning on the experience database, attention networks can effectively adapt to human behavior and make decisions that closely resemble human perception.
+As mentioned before, the aim of the proposed ASI is to mimic human perception in identifying interested objectives in original images, and then producing semantic-aware images that correspond to human preferences.
+To achieve this, we record human-interested semantics as experiences, which form the foundational training for the attention networks, encompassing both channel and spatial attention networks.
+In this experience base, semantic segments can serve as input samples for attention networks, while the selection results based on human prompts can be seen as associated labels.
+By using supervised learning on the experience database, attention networks can effectively adapt to human behaviour and make decisions that closely resemble human perception.